perfana/perfana-gatling-maven-archetype/README.md

 -DperfanaApplicationRelease=1.0
 ```

-> simulationClassName should be in PascalCase (first character Capitalized) and no hyphens in the simulation class name
+> simulationClassName should be in PascalCase (first character Capitalized) and simulation class name is alphanumeric characters only and no special characters like hyphens and underscores.